-•

-Byte Description

-00 Opcode (OPC): Set to 7Fh to indicate a Fabrics command.

-01 Reserved

-03:02 Command Identifier (CID): This field specifies a unique identifier for the command.
+Byte Description 00 Opcode (OPC): Set to 7Fh to indicate a Fabrics command.
+01 Reserved 03:02 Command Identifier (CID): This field specifies a unique identifier for the command.
 Refer to the definition in Figure 7.
 04 Fabrics Command Type (FCTYPE): Set to 06h to indicate an Authentication Receive command.

-23:05 Reserved

-39:24 SGL Descriptor 1 (SGL1): This field contains the first SGL descriptor for the command.
-If the SGL descriptor is a (Keyed) Data Block descriptor, then it describes the entire data transfer.
-If more than one SGL descriptor is needed to describe the data transfer, then the first SGL descriptor is a Segment or Last Segment descriptor.
+23:05 Reserved 39:24 SGL Descriptor 1 (SGL1): This field contains an SGL Data Block or Keyed SGL Data Block descriptor that describes the entire data transfer.
 Refer to section 4.4 of the NVMe Base specification for the definition of SGL descriptors.
 40 Reserved